 Nyad employs at least three strategies for aggrandizing herself at the expense of other female athletes.
 Below are examples from each of her three methods:

 #1: Steal Achievements, Ignore Achievers

 Diana Nyad, Roseanne Show, 2 Oct 1998

 When Nyad lies about qualifying for the 1968 Women’s Olympic Trials, she dishonors all of the actual qualifiers.
 Among the women Nyad ignores:

 The U.S. women swimmers went on to dominate the Mexico City Olympics.
 They won 11 out of 14 events and 26 of 42 medals.
 Nyad never mentions the name of anyone on that team.

-Nor, of course, will you hear her name the swimmer who really placed 6th in the 100 back at the trials: Laura Novak, the 14-year-old from Dearborn, Michigan, who held her own against some of the greatest athletes in the world.
+Nor, of course, does she ever name the swimmer who really placed 6th in the 100 back at the trials: Laura Novak, the 14-year-old from Dearborn, Michigan, who held her own against some of the greatest athletes in the world.

 I remember it like it was yesterday. . . .
 I looked up at the electronic scoreboard and I was sixth.
 I didn’t go to Mexico City after all that.